vesuxyz/docs/docs/curators/onboarding.md

 ### Do I have to use Vesu’s Pools page to curate pools?

-No. Technically speaking new pools can be created by interacting with the Vesu protocol directly, either by integrating the protocol with your own smart contract or through a public block explorer like Voyager (https://voyager.online).
+No. Technically speaking, new pools can be created by interacting with the Vesu protocol directly, either by integrating the protocol with your own smart contract or through a public block explorer like [Voyager](https://voyager.online).
 However, this requires good engineering and Cairo skills.
 The Vesu Pools page is a more convenient way to curate Vesu pools.